mskyaxl/wsl-terminal/README.md

 @="c:\\path\\to\\wsl-terminal\\open-wsl.exe"
 ```

-run-wsl-file.exe can run .sh(and any script file like .py/.pl/.php) in wsl-terminal, support `Open With` context menu in explorer.exe.
+run-wsl-file.exe can run any .sh(and any others like .py/.pl/.php) script files in wsl-terminal, support `Open With` context menu in explorer.exe.

 vim.exe can open any text file in vim(in wsl-terminal), support `Open With` context i menu in explorer.exe.

 Run `outbash-daemon.js` to start a outbash.exe daemon, more about outbash.exe: https://github.com/xilun/cbwin

+If no need of outbash.exe, run a sleep in background to avold all WSL processes(include tmux) being killed, more details in `outbash-daemon.js`.

+bin/{wrun/wstart/wcmd} usage: https://github.com/xilun/cbwin

 wslbridge usage: https://github.com/rprichard/wslbridge